Jay Leno recovering from burn injuries – KION546

 CNN has reached out to representatives for Leno for comment.

 Leno, an avid car collector, was working on one of his vehicles in his garage when it reportedly burst into flames.
-He is being treated for injuries at the Grossman Burn Center in Los Angeles, according to a report by TMZ.
+He is being treated for injuries at the Grossman Burn Center in Los Angeles.

+Aimee Bennett, a hospital spokesperson told CNN in a statement that Leno was in stable condition, being treated for “burns that he received to his face and hands from a gasoline accident in his garage over the weekend.”

+“He is in good humor and is touched by all the inquiries into his condition and well wishes,” the statement said.
+“He wants to let everyone know he is doing well and is in ‘the best burn center in the United States.'”

 Leno, 72, canceled an appearance at The Financial Brand Forum conference in Las Vegas on Sunday, according to a report by People, citing organizers.